lyseste/glyph-remapper/README.md

 ## Data model

-Everything mirrors the firmware's protobuf [`Config`](FW-Glyph-configurator/) message.
+Everything mirrors the firmware's protobuf `Config` message (defined in [GregTurbo/HayBox-proto `config.proto`](https://github.com/GregTurbo/HayBox-proto)).
 Stored at runtime in the top-level JS variable `config`.
 The JSON shape is identical, so JSON exports / imports / device transfers are all the same structure.

 ```
 Config